Mazraat es-Siyad: History

-Geography
+Location

-Mazraat es-Siyyad is located in the Byblos District in the Mount Lebanon Governorate.
+Mazraat es-Siyyad is located in the Byblos District (Jbeil) in the Mount Lebanon Governorate.
 It is 58 kilometers north of the capital Beirut.
-It spans an area of 6.65 sqkm and stands at an altitude of 1250 m above sea level.
+It spans an area of 6.65 sqkm and stands at a mean elevation of 1250 m above sea level.
 The municipal area of Mazraat es-Siyad includes the hamlets of Abboud, Mazraat er-Rmeileh, and Sharbineh.

 Etymology

-Mazraat es-Siyad translates to "Farm of the Siyyad" from Arabic, in reference to Siyyad an attribute of the al-Husseini family.
-The Siyyad (Masters) are Shia Muslims recognized as descendants of the prophet Muhammad through his grandsons, Hasan and Husayn ibn Ali.
+Mazraat es-Siyad translates to "Farm of the Siyad" from Arabic, in reference to Siyyad an attribute of the al-Husseini family.
+The Siyad (Masters) are Shia Muslims recognized as descendants of the prophet Muhammad through his grandsons, Hasan and Husayn ibn Ali.
 The hamlet of Abboud is named after Abboud Gharios Ouais, a forefather of the Gharios family, and Mazraat er-Rmeileh is so named after the nature of the terrain which is composed of sandstone.